-- A: We have made these materials available to you online or, upon your request, have delivered versions of these materials to you by mail or email, in connection with our solicitation of proxies for use at the Annual Meeting, which will take place on Thursday, June 2, 2016.
-As a VirnetX stockholder as of the Record Date, you are invited to attend the Annual Meeting and are entitled to and requested to vote on the items of business described in the Proxy Statement. - Q: Why did I receive a one-page notice in the mail regarding the Internet availability of proxy materials this year instead of a full set of proxy materials? - A: Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials online.
-Accordingly, on April 22, 2016, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders of record and beneficial owners as of the Record Date.
-All stockholders will have the ability to access the proxy materials on the website referred to in the Notice (www.proxyvote.com) or request to receive a set of the proxy materials by mail or electronically by email.
-Instructions on how to access the proxy materials over the Internet or to request a printed copy may be found in the Notice.
+A: We have made these materials available to you online or, upon your request, have delivered versions of these materials to you by mail or email, in connection with our solicitation of proxies for use at the Annual Meeting, which will take place on Thursday, May 24, 2018.
+As a VirnetX stockholder as of the Record Date, you are invited to attend the Annual Meeting and are entitled to and requested to vote on the items of business described in the Proxy Statement.

+Q: Why did I receive a one-page notice in the mail regarding the internet availability of proxy materials this year instead of a full set of proxy materials?

+A: Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials online.
+Accordingly, on or about April 12, 2018, we are sending the Notice to our stockholders of record and beneficial owners as of the Record Date.
+All stockholders will have the ability to access the proxy materials on the website referred to in the Notice (www.proxyvote.com) or to request receipt of a set of the proxy materials by mail or electronically by email.
+Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.
 In addition, stockholders may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.